lmorg/murex/docs/commands/foreach.md

 a code block for each iteration with the value of the iterated element passed to it.

-By default `foreach`'s output data type is inherieted from its input data type.
+By default `foreach`'s output data type is inherited from its input data type.
 For example is STDIN is `yaml` then so will STDOUT.
 The only exception to this is if STDIN is `json` in which case STDOUT will be jsonlines (`jsonl`), or when additional flags are used such as `--jmap`.